-The School selects Prefects in recognition of the fulfilment of the Way of Life.
-They assist the School in promoting and setting an example of good behaviour at all times.
+The School selects Prefects in through a democratic vote involving staff and Year 8 pupils.
+Prefects assist the School in promoting and setting an example of good behaviour at all times.
 They should set the standard by which other pupils measure themselves and play a crucial role in ensuring that the ethos of the School carries across to all areas of school life.
+The School's Prefect Handbook provides further information on the selection and role of School Prefects.